haggj/it-crypto/README.md

 For a detailed description of the implemented protocol, security considerations and software architecture have a look to the thesis.

 ## Installation
-To use the go-it-crypto module you can install it with:
+To use the ts-it-crypto module you can install it with:
 `npm install ts-it-crypto`

 ## Usage

-The functionality of this library requires a function that resolves the identity of users to a `RemoteUser` object.
+This library requires a function that resolves the identity of users to a `RemoteUser` object.
 This objects holds the public keys of a user.
-This function is mandatory for decryption since it dynamically resolves the identities to the cryptographic keys of a user.
+This function is mandatory for decryption because it dynamically resolves the identities to the cryptographic keys of a user.
 Usually the function requests your API to fetch public keys of a user.
 The function needs to implement the following method signature: